How to Configure APM Sampling¶

 sampling_rate = 1.0

-- After setting the application performance sampling, some important traces might be missed.
-You can ensure critical traces are reported by configuring filters, such as setting
+- After configuring APM sampling, important traces might be missed.
+You can configure filters to ensure critical traces are reported.
+For example, configuring